E-commerce

 • “Measure delivery satisfaction (CSAT) by carrier”

-International surveys on customer service behavior (Statista) show how strongly service experience influences loyalty: your objectives should remain aligned with this expectation.
+International surveys on customer service behavior (Statista) show how much the service experience influences loyalty: your objectives must remain consistent with this requirement.

-• Surveys and questionnaires: closed-ended scales + short open-ended questions.
+• Surveys and questionnaires: closed scales + short open-ended questions.
 Common tools: Google Forms, SurveyMonkey, Typeform.
-Consider the channel (email, SMS, in-app): response rates vary greatly depending on context and length.
+Think about the channel (email, SMS, in-app): response rates vary greatly depending on context and length.

 • Interviews and groups: depth for complex topics (new offer, repositioning), with an interview guide and a representative sample.

-• Behavioral analysis: analytics, heatmaps, session recordings (with consent respected).
+• Behavioral analysis: analytics, heatmaps, session recordings (with consent).
 Your web pixels enrich the quantitative view.

 • AI chatbot: contextual questions after an action or an error, categorization of reasons.
 See the e-commerce chatbot guide.